Rediet8abere/later/README.md

 # Later
-This application is built for the purpose of to keep track of what to:
+**Later** is an application built for the purpose of keeping track of what to Read, Listen, Eat, and more. during our leisure time.
-          * Read
-          * Listen
-          * Eat
-during our leisure time.

 ## Technologies used: